 In the present study, we investigated the relationship between individual differences in interoceptive sensitivity, ratings of emotional valence level, and pulse rate when listening to music.
 We found an increased pulse rate in high-valence music trials for the high-IS group only, which was defined by the amplitude parameter of the heartbeat discrimination task.
 This suggests that the internal physiological state of individuals with high interoceptive sensitivity may influence the assessment of their emotional experience when listening to music.

 We also found no significant relationship between pulse rate and interoceptive sensitivity assessed with the heartbeat counting task, suggesting higher reliability of the heartbeat discrimination to assess interoceptive sensitivity and its relationship with the physiological response of emotional experience.
-Furthermore, our ROI analysis showed that mid insula activity was significantly correlated with emotional experiences in individuals with high IS than in those with low IS, while no such association was observed with the anterior insula.
+Furthermore, our ROI analysis showed that dorsal dysgranular insula activity was significantly correlated with emotional experiences in individuals with high IS than in those with low IS, while no such association was observed with the anterior insula.
 This suggests that the mid insula may be the locus where primary interoception representations and physiological signals interact with music-induced stimuli to generate an emotional experience.
 These results extend the knowledge of interoceptive processing and elucidate the role of interoception in emotions.

 Acknowledgements